 Khaki Africa?

-However if you are staying at one of the smarter game lodges, many fellow guests will have the classic safari gear (in brown, khaki or green) and you may want to blend in with your fellow guests and not just the wildlife.
+However if you are staying at one of the smarter game lodges, many fellow guests will have the classic safari gear (in brown, khaki or green).
+You may want to blend in with your fellow guests, as well as the wildlife.
 This is a matter of personal preference.
+No special clothes needed.
+Just a reasonable smattering of breathable fabrics such as cotton or linen in neutral colours such as cream, beige, green, brown etc.

 However please don’t feel that you need to dress like Robert Redford in Out of Africa (however positive the connotations).
-Nothing marks you out as a tourist as head-to-toe khaki.
-And possibly adding in a photographers flak jacket for good measure.
-Unless you are a top-flight photographer?
+Nothing marks a person out as a tourist as much as being dressed head to toe in khaki and wearing a photographers flak jacket!

 Walking Safaris in Africa

-That being said, if you are doing a walking safari (of any length from several hours to several days) then you DO need to be more careful about which colours you wear.
-You ranger will expect you to dress appropriately ie in soft, earthy colours.
-No white socks, brightly coloured t-shirts or strong patterns.
+That being said, if you are doing a walking safari (of any length from several hours to several days) then you DO need to be more careful about the colours you wear.
+Your ranger will expect you to dress appropriately ie in soft, earthy colours with no white socks, brightly coloured t-shirts or strong patterns.
 How strictly they will enforce this varies from guide to guide.
-But have seen people sent back to their tents or chalets to change their clothing whilst everyone else waits for them.
-Which is embarrassing for the person concerned and inconvient for everyone else.
+But it is not unheard of for people to be sent back to their tents or chalets to change their clothing whilst everyone else waits for them, which is embarrassing for the person concerned and inconvenient for everyone else.

-We also recommend long trousers, socks and proper shoes.
+We also recommend long trousers, socks and proper shoes, if you can bear it.
 Especially in areas which suffer from tsetse flies (see box below).

 Why the stricter dress code for walking?

 Why is there so much more fuss over walking you ask?
-Primarily it is because of the wildlife see a game vehicle as a sort of huge animal which they will not mess with.
+Primarily it is because the wildlife see a game vehicle as a sort of huge animal which they will not mess with.
 Overall the colour will be khaki green and the odd bright colour will not affect them.
-They cannot help but notice the vehicle but because it is so much bigger they do not interact with it and it does not impact on their behavior.
+They notice the vehicle.
+But because it is so much bigger, they do not interact with it.
+It does not impact on their behaviour.
 However on foot you are entering their territory.
-Your aim, given you are now much smaller than many animals around you, is to blend into your environment as much as possible.
-So that you can observe the animals without being noticed.
+Your aim, given you are now much smaller than many animals around you, will be to blend into your environment as much as possible so that you can observe the animals without being noticed.

 Washing at Bush Camps

 Remember that laundry is included at many of the camps in Botswana and Zambia.
-As here you are restricted by a luggage allowance of 20kg including camera equipment.
-So you are likely to have laundry.
+When you are restricted by a luggage allowance of 20kg including camera equipment, you may well need to have your clothes washed.

-Washing is often done by hand by the camp staff.
-And it won’t be ironed.
-So you may want to think twice before bringing the silk blouse or the linen trousers?
-We recommend the newer technical materials which are crease- proof and ideal for a real bush safari.
+Washing is often done by hand by the camp staff, and will probably not be ironed.
+You may want to think twice before bringing the silk blouse or the smart linen trousers.
+We recommend a few of the newer technical materials which are crease-proof and ideal for a real bush safari.

 This is NOT an issue in South Africa.
-But you should avoid wearing either blue or black on safari in Zambia, Tanzania and also in Zimbabwe.
-As tsetse flies are attracted to these colours
+But you should avoid wearing either blue or black on safari in Zambia and also in Zimbabwe.
+This is due to tsetse flies being attracted to these colours.

 No doubt you will have heard about the need to cover up in the evenings because of mosquito activity.